EuroPython/website/data/pages-content/cfp.md

 [comment]: # (The below is not decided ## Speaker Tickets ##)
 [comment]: # (We are hoping to meet as many speakers as possible in-person.
 To make travel easier, **accepted speakers are eligible for a free ticket to attend the conference**.
 Travel and accommodation expenses will not be reimbursed; but we will have a Financial Aid programme and encourage speakers, especially those from under-represented backgrounds to apply.)

----
-## Non-profit ##
-[comment]: # (not sure if we want to keep these below) EuroPython is a volunteer-run conference.
-All proceeds go to EuroPython Society which supports the Python community through its generous [EPS Grants Programme](https://www.europython-society.org/grants/) across Europe.

-[NumFOCUS](https://numfocus.org/), the entity behind PyData is a non-profit organisation that supports the development of open-source tools, such as Numpy, IPython, Jupyter, and many others.

-Please consider supporting both.